RasTacsko/Pwnagotchi-plugins/README.md

-# Pwnagotchi plugins made for my builds
+d# Pwnagotchi plugins made for my builds

 ### [displaydriverupdate.sh](https://github.com/RasTacsko/Pwnagotchi-plugins/blob/main/displaydriverupdate.sh "displaydriverupdate.sh")

-A  bash script that downloads my pwny repo with the updated display drivers, and copies it to the necessary folders.
+A  bash script that downloads my [pwnagotchi display repo](https://github.com/RasTacsko/pwnagotchi-displays) with the updated display drivers, and copies it to the necessary folders.
+Works on Jayofelonys 2.8.9 release!
 Be aware that is made with chat gpt, and it is need internet connection of course, so use at your own risk.
 Just copy/create the file in /home/pi for example and
 ```bash